ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 #### Recent activity [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-You must add the "Activity Log / Read" policy (`activity_log/read`) to every role that has access to the back office, at least with the "Only own log" limitation.
+You must add the `Activity Log / Read` policy (`activity_log/read`) to every role that has access to the back office, at least with the "Only own log" limitation.
 This policy is mandatory to display the "Recent activity" block in [dashboards](#dashboard-migration), and the "Recent activity" block in [user profiles](#user-profile).

 The following migration example allows users with the `Editor` role to access their own activity log: